ixugo/goddd/docs/2_request_warp_en.md

 ## About goddd

-The `web.WarpH` introduced in this article is a core component of the [goddd](https://github.com/ixugo/goddd) project. goddd is a Go project based on DDD (Domain-Driven Design) principles, providing a series of tools and best practices to help developers build maintainable and extensible applications.
+The `web.WrapH` introduced in this article is a core component of the [goddd](https://github.com/ixugo/goddd) project. goddd is a Go project based on DDD (Domain-Driven Design) principles, providing a series of tools and best practices to help developers build maintainable and extensible applications.

 If you're interested in the content introduced in this article, welcome to visit the [goddd project](https://github.com/ixugo/goddd) for more details.
 The project provides complete example code and detailed documentation to help you get started quickly.